MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

   - Azure Active Directory (Azure AD) using SAML 2.0 or OpenID Connect 2.0
   - Non-Microsoft IdP using SAML 2.0
 - **Browser support**: Session controls are available for browser-based sessions on these supported browsers: Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest)
-- **Downtime**: Defender for Cloud Apps allows you to define the default behavior to apply if there is a service disruption, such as a component not functioning correctly.
+- **Downtime**: Defender for Cloud Apps allows you to define the default behavior to apply if there's a service disruption, such as a component not functioning correctly.
 You can choose to harden (block) or bypass (allow) users from taking actions on potentially sensitive content when the normal policy controls cannot be enforced.
 This default behavior during system downtime can be configured in the Defender for Cloud Apps portal, as follows: **Settings** > **Conditional Access App Control** > **Default behavior** > **Allow** or **Block** access.

 ## Issues experienced by admins